 Remember that this product may be unfamiliar, which means having a short and concise onboarding experience will be more effective.

-Users do not want to be overloaded with information, especially like reading like a school textbook.
-This will result in bad user experience and push a user to halt engagement.
-Keep it short and concise, this is more convenient for users.
+Users do not want to be overloaded with information, especially when reading like a school textbook.
+This will result in a bad user experience and push a user to halt engagement.
+Keep it short and concise, which is more convenient for users.

 Therefore keep your screens to no more than 6!